jamescarson3/ctls2017/docs/intro_to_hpc_05.md

      # nothing here yet
 ```

 Next, we need to fill out `job.slurm` to request the necessary resources.
-I have some experience with `autodock`, so I can reasonably predict how much we will need.
+I have some experience with `autodock_vina`, so I can reasonably predict how much we will need.
 When running your first jobs with your applications, it will take some trial and error, and reading online documentation, to get a feel for how many resources you should use.
 Open `job.slurm` with VIM and fill out the following information:
 ```
 #SBATCH -J vina_job      # Job name
 #SBATCH -o vina_job.o%j  # Name of stdout output file (%j expands to jobId)